gallerymiguel/candidate-search/README.md

 # Candidate Search App

 ## Overview
-This is a web application that allows users to search for GitHub profiles, filter them based on certain criteria, and save their favorite candidates.
+This is a web application that allows users to search for GitHub profiles, and save their favorite candidates.
 The app fetches data from the GitHub API and displays detailed information about candidates, including their avatar, name, email, company, bio, and location.

 ## Features
 - **Search GitHub Profiles**: Search through GitHub profiles based on a specific query.
-- **Filter Candidates**: Automatically filters profiles based on the presence of an email, location, and bio.
 - **Save Candidates**: Save profiles that meet the criteria to a local storage.
 - **Profile Details**: View detailed information about a candidate by clicking on their name.